Ch4s3r/cat_sitting_book/src/drinking.md

 ## Drinks on the house!
 We have a fully automated water fountain for the cats, with a filter so the water does not get stale.

 ## Location
 It's next to the food bowls, you literally can't miss it.

 ## Daily refill
-Please refill it every day with fresh water.
+Please refill it every wednesday and sunday with fresh water.

 ### Howto
 Pick up the top part by lifting it.